DeepthiSudharsan/MLSA-Tutorial/README.md

 For more details, you can visit the [Beginner's Guide](https://wiki.python.org/moin/BeginnersGuide).

 ### Streamlit
 Streamlit is an open source app framework in Python language.
 It helps us create web apps for data science and machine learning in a short time.
 It is compatible with major Python libraries such as scikit-learn, Keras, PyTorch, SymPy(latex), NumPy, pandas, Matplotlib etc. With Streamlit, no callbacks are needed since widgets are treated as variables.
 Data caching simplifies and speeds up computation pipelines.
-Streamlit watches for changes on updates of the linked Git repository and the application will be deployed automatically in the shared link.
+Streamlit watches for changes on updates of the linked Git repository and the application will be deployed automatically in the shared link.<br>
 <b>Installation</b><br>
 Please refer the [official Streamlit Installation Documentation](https://docs.streamlit.io/library/get-started/installation) for installing streamlit on Windows.